bootgly/bootgly.console/README.md

 ## 🧩 Templating

-To get started with the Bootgly CLI template repository on GitHub, follow the steps below:
+To get started with the Bootgly Console template repository on GitHub, follow the steps below:

-1. Navigate to the main page of the Bootgly CLI template repository on GitHub.
+1. Navigate to the main page of the Bootgly Console template repository on GitHub.
 2. Click on the "Use this template" button located near the top-right corner of the repository page:
 ![Click on the "Use this template"](https://github.com/bootgly/.github/raw/main/screenshots/bootgly-php-framework/Bootgly.CLI-template.png)
 3. On the "Create a new repository" page, provide a name for your new repository.
 4. Optionally, add a description and choose the visibility and permissions for your repository.
-5. Click on the "Create repository from template" button to create your new repository based on the Bootgly CLI template.
+5. Click on the "Create repository from template" button to create your new repository based on the Bootgly Console template.

 ### Using Composer

-If you prefer using Composer to manage your PHP dependencies, follow the steps below to initialize the Bootgly CLI template repository:
+If you prefer using Composer to manage your PHP dependencies, follow the steps below to initialize the Bootgly Console template repository:

 #### Option 1 - create-project command

-To create a new project using the Bootgly CLI template and Composer's create-project command, follow these steps:
+To create a new project using the Bootgly Console template and Composer's create-project command, follow these steps:

 1. Open your terminal or command prompt.
-2. Run the following command to create a new project based on the Bootgly CLI template:
+2. Run the following command to create a new project based on the Bootgly Console template:

 ```
-composer create-project bootgly/bootgly.cli my-bootgly-cli-app
+composer create-project bootgly/bootgly.console my-bootgly-console-app
 ```

-Replace `my-bootgly-cli-app` with the desired name of your project directory.
+Replace `my-bootgly-console-app` with the desired name of your project directory.

-**Composer will download the Bootgly CLI template and its dependencies, and create the project structure for you.**
+**Composer will download the Bootgly Console template and its dependencies, and create the project structure for you.**

 <!--
 #### Option 2 - package init